jpsalvadorm63/react-briza/react_router/COURSE_06.md

 ```

 How we do we know this is actually working and code splitting our routes?
-If you run npm run build with an app created by Create React App, you'll
+If you run npm run build with an app created by Create React Widget, you'll
 see our app's been split.

 ![split](courseImages/split.png)